yupferris/nvscene-presentation/README.md

    - This means lots of iterations modifying the code.
    - And they're long.
      - Change code, rebuild, start up emulator, run, repeat

- - Music
-   - SNES audio hardware
-     - TODO
-   - Existing SNES music tools
-     - Official tools
-       - Extremely hard (if not impossible) to find
-       - Not that they would run on anything modern anyways
-     - XMSNES
-       - Converter tool from old tracker format to SNES blob + driver
-       - Can track in any tracker that supports .xm
-       - Hard to find
-       - Not exactly WYHIWYG
-         - Doesn't cover hardware compression
-       - Doesn't support additional SNES features
-         - Missing filtered echo, noise
-   - Make my own!
-     - Make an emulator
-       - Remember I LOVE making these!!
-     - Build a frontend

  - Am I supposed to meet all of my requirements this way?
    - Seriously?
 One coder in a reasonable amount of my spare time?
 In 2014?